vestalux/sljekyll/new-suggestions/non-fiction/_posts/2016-08-31-new-non-fiction-for-september-2016.md

 <h2><a href="https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ/6121081?QRY=CTIBIB%3C%20IRN(64990807)&QRYTEXT=Elizabeth%20Jane%20Howard%20%3A%20a%20dangerous%20innocence">Elizabeth Jane Howard: A Dangerous Innocence</a></h2>

 Elizabeth Jane Howard was an acclaimed novelist who is still fondly remembered in Bungay where she spent her later years and fought to keep her local library open.
-She is best known for the five-book Cazalet Chronicles, the latest volume of which – All Change – was published just two months before she died.
-Cooper has completed interviews with Howard, her family and friends and has had full access to the late author’s papers.
+She is best known for the five-book <cite>Cazalet Chronicles</cite>, the latest volume of which – <cite>All Change</cite> – was published just two months before she died.
+The author has completed interviews with Howard, her family and friends and has had full access to the late author’s papers.

 <h2><a href="https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ/6122269?QRY=CTIBIB%3C%20IRN(64989688)&QRYTEXT=The%20pigeon%20tunnel%20%3A%20stories%20from%20my%20life">John Le Carre: The Pigeon Tunnel: Stories from my Life</a></h2>